 The Western Gateway will also interface with the city's proposed third square set to be framed by existing heritage items such as the former Parcels Post Office, Inward Parcels Shed and Marcus Clarke building.

-The NSW government’s recent approval of the rezoning of the area will allow buildings up to 206 metres high—compared with 35 metres previously—as well as a major increase in office space.
+The state government’s recent approval of the rezoning of the area will allow buildings up to 206 metres high—compared with 35 metres previously—as well as a major increase in office space.

 The rezoning of the sub-precinct was one of 13 projects and planning proposals the government announced in August that it would consider for fast track determinations.